connor-darling/Physics4A/README.md

 - Conservation of Energy and Momentum
 - Moment of Inertia
 - Hooke's Law*
-- Rotational Inertia of a point mass
-- Centripetal Force / Fea Workshop
 - Archimede's Principle & Simple Pendulum

 Topics learned in class: